pni-lab/connattractor/docs/01-paper.md

 Here we have proposed a simplistic yet powerful model of how activity flow through this complex network topology naturally restricts the system's dyanmics, and gives rise to distinct brain sates and characteristic dynamic responses to perturbations.
 In a series of experiments, we have shown that the proposed model can be used to accurately reconstruct and predict large-scale brain activity under different conditions, with unprecedented opportunities for forecasting the effect of interventions, such as pharmacological or non-invasive brain stimulation, on brain function.

-Construct validity of our model is rooted in the activity flow principle, first introduced by []( 10.1038/nn.4406).
+The construct validity of our model is rooted in the activity flow principle, first introduced by []( 10.1038/nn.4406).
 The activity flow principle states that functional connectivity between region A and B can be conceptualized as the degree to which activity is transferred form A to B. This principle has been shown to successfully predict held out brain activations by a weighted sum of the activations of all the regions where the weights are set to the functional connectivity of those regions to the held-out region ([]( 10.1038/nn.4406); [](10.1038/s41467-017-01000-w); [](https://doi.org/10.1371/journal.pbio.3001686); [](doi:10.1126/sciadv.abf2513); [](10.1089/brain.2018.0586))).

 > ToDo: latent FC-based modelling: [](https://doi.org/10.1162/netn_a_00234)

 Our model was born from the intuition that the recurrent, iterative application of the activity flow equation results in a system showing close analogies with a type of recurrent artificial neural networks, know as Hopfiled networks ([](10.1073/pnas.79.8.2554)).
-Hopfield networks have previously been shown to exhibit a series of characteristics that are also highly relevant for brain function, including the ability to store and recall memories (**ref**), a staggering robustness to noisy or corrupted inputs (**ref**) and the tendency to produce multistable dynamics (**ref**).
+Hopfield networks have previously been shown to exhibit a series of characteristics that are also highly relevant for brain function, including the ability to store and recall memories (**ref**), self-repair (**ref**), a staggering robustness to noisy or corrupted inputs (**ref**) and the tendency to produce multistable dynamics organized by the "gravitational pull" of a finite number of attractor states (**ref**).

-The proposed empirical Hopfield network builds on the knowledge derived from this framework, combining the architecture of a Hopfield network with the connectome as its pre-trained weights.
-Given an input activation for every region, the network will iterate upon this input state until a mathematical minimum is reached, producing an attractor state.
-An attractor state represents a configuration of activations in every region and is considered a recalled memory of the network.
-The network topology is multistable, producing different stable attractor states based on the temperature of the network and the initial activation pattern, which stimulates the network.

-## Neurobiological validity

-> A further scenario rests on the role of ghost attractors [109](https://www.nature.com/articles/nn.4497#ref-CR109 "Deco, G. & Jirsa, V.K.
-Ongoing cortical activity at rest: criticality, multistability, and ghost attractors.
-J. Neurosci.
-32, 3366–3375 (2012).", a dynamic landscape of remnant attractors each of which has an incomplete basin, hence allowing the system to 'wander' through large swathes of the phase space under the influence of weak noise [110](https://www.nature.com/articles/nn.4497#ref-CR110 "Tsuda, I. Toward an interpretation of dynamic neural activity in terms of chaotic dynamical systems.
-Behav.
-Brain Sci.
-24, 793–810 discussion 810–848 (2001).").
+The proposed link between activity flow and Hopfield networks has and important implication: network weights must be initialized with functional connectivity values, (specifcally, partial correlations, as recommend by []( 10.1038/nn.4406)), instead of applying an explicit training procedure (common in the "neuroconnectomist" approach (**ref**)) or using the structural connectome (a standard practice of conventional computational neuroscience (**ref**)).

+Using functional conncetome-based Hopfield (CBH) model provides a simple yet powerful framework for the mechanistic understanding of brian dynamics.
+Its simplicity comes with an important advantages.

+First, increasing model complexity results in an exponential explosion of the parameter space.
+Although complex, fine-grained computation models hold promise a full-blown understanding, they very easily overfit real data (**ref**).
+The basic CBH approach has only two hyperparameters (temperature and noise) and produce fairly consistent behavior on a wide range of parameter values.
+To demonstrate the power of simplicity, in the present work, we deliberately minimized fine-tuning of any free parameters.
+We fixed the temperature parameter at a value that robustly provides 4 attractor states and used a single noise level for all experiments (selected with a coarse optimization procedure to approximately mimic the distribution of real data).

+Second, increasing complexity means increasing burden in terms of interpretability.
+The CBH model establishes a simple, direct link between two most popular measures of brain function: functional connectivity and brain activity.
+This link is not only conceptual, but also mathematical, and allows us to investigate and forecast changes of the system's dyanmics in response to perturbations of both activity and connectivity.

+In this initial investigation, we further reduced complexity by restricting the analysis to a simplified 2-dimensional embedding of the state-space generated by the CBH approach, which we refer to as the Hopfield projection.
+This projection is a powerful tool for the visualization of the CBH model's dynamics, and allows for a direct comparison with the dynamics of the original brain activity.

+However, the Hopfield projection only conveys a small proportion of the richness of the full state-space dynamics reconstructed by the CBH model.
+Investigating higher-dimensional dynamics, fine-tuned hyperparameters, the effect of different initializations and perturbations is an important direction for future work, with the potential to further improve the model's accuracy and usefulness.

+Given these intentional simplifications, it is remarkable, if not surprising, how accurately the CBH model is able to reconstruct and predict brain dynamics under a wide range of conditions.
+Next to accurately reconstructing the distribution of, and the time spent in, different brain states during resting state, its superiority in explaining, and generalizing to, resting state brain activation patterns over principal components derived from the same data is particularly striking.
+The question arises, how can a relatively simple model, which is informed about empirical brain dynamics only through the functional connectome, be so powerful?
+A possible answer is that, while empirical data (and its principal components) are corrupted by noise and low sampling rate, the highly noise tolerant nature and the self-repair properties of the CBH architecture allow it to capture and reconstruct the basic principles of the underlying dynamics.

+The noise-tolerance of the proposed architecture also explains the high replicability of CBH attractors across different datasets (study 2 and 3).
+The observed level of replicability allowed us to re-use the CBH model constructed with the connectome of study 1 for all subsequent studies, without any further fine-tuning or study-specific parameter optimization.

+The connectome obtained form study 1 was also used to evaluate the model's ability to capture and forecast task-induced brain dynamics in study 4 and 5.
+In these analyses, was not only able to capture participant-level activity changes induced by pain and self-regulation (showing significant differences on the Hopfield projection and in terms of state energy) but also accurately predicted the non-linear changes in activity flow induced by activity changes characteristic.

+Brain dynamics can not only be perturbed by task or other types of experimental or naturalistic interventions, but also by pathological alterations.
+In our analysis of clincial sampples study 6-8 we found that mean attractor activations show characteristic alteration in autism spectrum disorder (ASD), Schizophrenia (SCH) and Alzheimer's disease (AD).
+These changes were also detectable on the Hopfield projection, and were accompanied by significant changes in the state energies.
+The Hopfiled projection also allowed us to visualize the effect of different types of perturbations on the brain's attractor landscape, providing a novel perspective on the pathophysiology of these disorders.

+> ToDo: more details

+Together, these results open up a series of exciting opportunities for the mechanistic understanding of brain function.
+By its generative nature, the CBH model could foster analyses that aim at disentangling causal relationships, which are extremely difficult to infer in case of systems as complex as the brain.
+It could, for instance, aid the differentiation of primary causes and secondary effects of particular activity or connectivity changes in various clinical conditions.

+Moreover, the CBH approach might provide testable predictions about the effects of interventions, like pharmacological or non-invasive brain stimulation (e.g. transcranial magnetic or direct current stimulation, focused ultrasound) or neurofeedback, on brain function.
+For instance, in the context of pain, the CBH model might be used to predict the effect of various analgesic drugs (or other treatment strategies with known neural correlates) on the individual level (e.g. based on the individual functional connectome).
+Aidng the design of personalized medicine approaches is a particularly promising field of application for the proposed framework.

+The generative nature of the proposed framework may be also used to generate synthetic brain activity data, which can be used to train and test machine learning algorithms, such as deep neural networks, for the prediction of brain activity from functional connectivity.
+This approach may be particularly useful in the context of clinical applications, where the amount of available data is often limited.

+# Conclusion

+To conclude, here we have proposed a novel computational framework that accurately captures and predicts brain dynamics under a wide range of conditions.
+The framework models large-scale activity flow in the brain with a recurrent artificial neural network architecture that, instead of being trained to solve specific tasks or mimic certain dynamics, is simply initialized with the empirical functional connectome.
+The framework identifies biologically meaningful attractor states and provides a model for how these restrict brain dyanmics.
+The proposed framework, referred to as the connectome-based Hopfield (CBH) model, can accurately reconstruct and predict brain dynamics under a wide range of conditions, including resting state, task-induced activity changes, and pathological alterations.
+CBH analyses provide a simple, robust, and highly interpretable computational alternative to the conventional descriptive approach to investigating brain function and establish a link between connectivity and activity.
+The generative nature of the proposed model opens up a series of exciting opportunities for future research, including novel ways of assessing causality and mechanistic understanding and the possibility to predict the effects of various interventions, thereby paving the way for novel personalized medical approaches.

 # Methods